AppliedConsciousnessLab/ACL/STRUCTURE.md

 - Why contributors may remain anonymous
 - The ethical motivation behind prioritizing safety and coherence

 This document establishes philosophical context without asserting authority or ideology.

 ---

+## 3. CANON.md

+**Purpose:** Canonical declarations

+CANON.md defines the governing and canonical status of the repository and its primary doctrines.

+This file exists to reduce ambiguity and conceptual drift.

+It identifies:

+- What is canonical
+- What sequence of principles governs ACL
+- How official terminology and doctrine should be interpreted

+---

-## 3. GSS.md — Global Safety Standard
+## 4. GSS.md — Global Safety Standard

 **Purpose:** Foundational safety doctrine

 The Global Safety Standard defines safety as the prerequisite condition for stable human systems.

 GSS describes: